 It will still depend on our third factor: how much and often you’re going to feed your baby

 How Often Do You Wash Cloth Diapers?

-Given that cloth diapers are not disposable, you’ll need to wash them at some time.
+Given that they’re not disposable, you’ll need to wash cloth diapers at some time.
 It depends on your preference – you can wash them every day, or every 2 or 3 days.
 Although, the ideal approach is every other day.

 In fact, it highly affects the number of cloth diapers you need.
 The longer you wait to do laundry, the more you’ll need cloth diaper changes.